alphagov/notifications-ruby-client/DOCUMENTATION.md

 |`smsresponse.template`|Contains the `id`, `version` and `uri` of the template|Hash|
 |`smsresponse.uri`|Notification URL|String|

-If you are using the [test API key](/#test), all your messages will come back as delivered.
+If you are using the [test API key](/#test), all your messages come back with a `delivered` status.

-All messages sent using the [team and whitelist](#team-and-whitelist) or [live](#live) keys will appear on your dashboard.
+All messages sent using the [team and whitelist](#team-and-whitelist) or [live](#live) keys appear on your GOV.UK Notify dashboard.

 ### Error codes

-If the request is not successful, the client will return a `Notifications::Client::RequestError` containing the relevant error code:
+If the request is not successful, the client returns a `Notifications::Client::RequestError` and an error code.

 |error.code|error.message|How to fix|
 |:---|:---|:---|